nafanpe/nafanpe/README.md

 ## 💫 About Me:

 I'm Nafan, a highly motivated Full Stack Developer focused on mastering React and advancing my skills in software development.
 I have experience building projects like a Netflix clone, a to-do list app, and an AI-powered content platform.
-Previously, I worked as a web designer at Thintry, where I contributed to intuitive UI/UX for AI-focused platforms.
+Previously, I worked as a web designer at Thintry, where I contributed to intuitive UI for AI-focused platforms.
 My expertise includes JavaScript, React, Python, and Git, with a strong foundation in problem-solving and state-level programming experience.
 I'm continuously expanding my knowledge in data structures, algorithms, and AI to build innovative and impactful solutions.

 # 💻 Tech Stack:
 [![My Skills](https://skillicons.dev/icons?i=html,css,react,git,github,vercel,js,py,java,cpp,c&perline=8)](https://skillicons.dev)